 Services of an experienced Titan tour manager

 Best available coaches with experienced drivers

 Airport taxes, security charges and fuel surcharges

-Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow or Gatwick Airport and your direct, scheduled British Airways or Monarch Airlines flight to Madrid.
+Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow or Gatwick Airport and your direct, scheduled British Airways flight to Madrid.
 On arrival we transfer to the ancient hilltop city of Toledo and the Hotel Alfonso VI (4T).